peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  Removes a header field by index.

 * `Message RemoveHeader(String name)`<br>
- Removes all instances of the given header field from this message.
+ Removes all instances of the specified header field from this message.

 * `Message SelectLanguageMessage(List<String> languages)`<br>
- Selects a body part for a multiple-language message( multipart/multilingual) according to the given language priority list.
+ Selects a body part for a multiple-language message( multipart/multilingual) according to the specified language priority list.

 * `Message SelectLanguageMessage(List<String> languages,
  boolean preferOriginals)`<br>
- Selects a body part for a multiple-language message( multipart/multilingual) according to the given language priority list and original-language preference.
+ Selects a body part for a multiple-language message( multipart/multilingual) according to the specified language priority list and original-language preference.

 * `Message SetBody(byte[] bytes)`<br>
- Sets the body of this message to the given byte array.
+ Sets the body of this message to the specified byte array.

 * `final void setContentDisposition(ContentDisposition value)`<br>